sizzzy/Silk-Corp-Guide/Visa/overview.md

 The SILK Life Training Program is more than just an educational course; it's a pathway to discovering your potential and making a significant impact in the world.
 We look forward to welcoming you to our community and together, shaping the future of innovation and hospitality.

-For any questions or further information, please do not hesitate to reach out.
-Your journey towards mastering the SILK virtues and becoming a Product Champion starts here.
+For any questions or further information, please do not hesitate  to contact us at [info@silkcorp.org](mailto:info@silkcorp.org).
+Your journey towards mastering the SILK virtues and becoming a Hospitality & Product Champion starts here.